ethanvillalovoz/Analyzing-YouTubes-Trending-Page/README.md

 ### Data Description

 The data used for this project is sourced from the Kaggle dataset 'Trending YouTube Video Statistics and Comments.'
 It contains information about video statistics and comments.
-We preprocessed the data to address issues such as missing values and extraneous columns.
+For further information, you can view the website: https://www.kaggle.com/datasets/datasnaek/youtube

+#### Cleaned Data (Pre-Processing Data)

+This folder contains all the cleaned data we used from the Kaggle Data Set 'Trending YouTube Video Statistics and Comments.'
+For this project, we only used the 'UScomments.csv' and 'USvideos.csv' because we believed that these were the most relevant to our audience.

+Issues that were in these .csv files were:

+- Rows were missing newline separators
+- Rows were missing columns
+- Rows contained extraneous columns
+- Rows were missing closing quotes

+We resolved these issues by:

+- When it is clear that a single newline and nothing else has been lost, it is reinserted in the correct position.
+- When a row is missing columns, the entire row is removed.
+- When a single item (video or comment) spans multiple rows, all relevant rows are removed because the item is usually abruptly cut off.
+- Any row that contains a CSV header in it is removed because some columns are always cut off.
+- Columns in rows that are missing a closing quote are removed because we have to assume that the rest of the text is missing.
+- Any extraneous columns in rows will be removed if and only if the column can be extracted cleanly.

 ### Notebooks